 Getting Approved for a PayFac Account

 Many high-risk businesses are quickly drawn to the PayFac payment model.
 This is due to acquiring banks’ stringent guidelines for boarding a company in a risky vertical.
-While the approval process for a sub-merchant in the PayFac scenario is significantly reduced, expect to provide business basics to the PayFac.
-These data points are reviewed instantaneously, and a decision is reached in realtime.
+For example, the approval process for a sub-merchant in the PayFac scenario is significantly reduced.
+The documentation required is minimal, and a decision is reached quickly in real-time.

 Industries Benefitting From PayFac Merchant Setup

 Payment Facilitators heavily skew to online or e-commerce merchants.
-Whether a traditional business or a high-risk merchant, many find the speed and ease of the payment solution beneficial.
+Therefore, whether a traditional business or a high-risk merchant, many find the payment solution’s speed and ease beneficial.
 These include:

 - Travel Agencies